lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 ```
 There's our X and our Y. I've stored what `R` returned as our coefficients to the variable `coefficients` so we can use them again easily.

+Wonderful.
+We have our linear relationship model, our X and Y variables, our coefficients, and now we'll place them into an estimated regression equation:

+**ŷ = -1.533 + 0.068 * X**

+Note that yes, this is "y-hat," (another one of my favorite terms.)
+We use ŷ here because in statistics lingo, plain old 'y' is used to represent actual *observations,* while 'ŷ' is used to represent *predictions.*